 }

-, it will download Python dependencies (approximately 70MB) which may take some time.
-Running this command in a terminal before using it as an MCP server is recommended.
+for the first time will download Python dependencies (approximately 70MB), which may take some time.
+It's recommended to run this in a terminal before using it as an MCP server.

 pip install computer-control-mcp